Reader’s Question:

 Originally, one had to pass through a gatehouse in order to enter the Parry estate.
 The gatehouse is now a private residence. (photo courtesy of Jerico Properties)

-David Parry had made a fortune with his Parry Manufacturing Company, which was established in Indianapolis in 1886.
+David Parry made a fortune with his Parry Manufacturing Company, which was established in Indianapolis in 1886.
 The company first made carts, then buggies, and then automobiles.
 At the time Parry decided to move to the outskirts of town, he and his family were living in another magnificent Indianapolis home at 1305 N. Delaware Street.
 Built in 1874 by Hervey Bates, Jr., the castle-like property later became home to the Knights of Columbus.
 Sadly, that noteworthy residence was demolished in 1963.

 The Parry-Atkins-Taube Residence circa 1930 is on an elevated tract of land overlooking the Central Canal and White River (photo courtesy of Richard D. Feldman, M.D.)

-As noted in the ”HI Mailbag” inquiry, David Parry named his country estate “Golden Hill.”
-He built an incredible residence of approximately 16,000 square feet of finished rooms above ground, as well as a full basement below the living areas and a 1,100 square-foot garage.
-The Parrys moved into the property in about 1903.
-In 1915, David Parry fell ill after a trip abroad and died at the age of 63.
-After his death, Parry’s widow and children divided the 100 acres of Golden Hill into residential building lots, but retained about 4.5 acres surrounding their own residence on Spring Hollow Road.
-After a quarter of a century in the home, Parry’s widow, Hessie (Maxwell) Parry, sold the estate in about 1927.
-She, as well as some of her children, lived in other Golden Hill residences in subsequent years.
+Following his death, Parry’s widow and children divided the 100 acres of Golden Hill into residential building lots, but retained about 4.5 acres surrounding their own residence on Spring Hollow Road.
+After about a quarter of a century in the home, Parry’s widow, Hessie (Maxwell) Parry, sold the estate in 1927.
+She, as well as some of her children, lived in other nearby Golden Hill residences in subsequent years.

 The Central Canal and White River can be seen in the background, beyond the formal garden on the west side of the house. (photo courtesy of Jerico Properties)